tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 Now, forward to the present, a couple of months ago.

 [Pydantic already has *some* support](https://pydantic-docs.helpmanual.io/usage/postponed_annotations/) for using `from __future__ import annotations` in the code as made possible by PEP 563.
-And in many cases it works fine.
+And in many cases, it works fine.
 For example, this works:

 ```python
 from __future__ import annotations